Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/02-ec2-setup.md

 ## Install Docker

 Docker
 You must have docker installed in your EC2 Instances.
-In case of a `Ubuntu`, use the offical docs: [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
+In case of a `Ubuntu`, use the official docs: [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)

 <!-- Add Command to Create EC2 Container and open ports -->